find your perfect postgrad program

 -

-On studying this course you will join a vibrant, stimulating and highly diverse intellectual environment and gain access to affiliated groups and research centres such as the Race Forum at Birkbeck, the Birkbeck Institute for the Humanities and the Birkbeck Institute on Gender and Sexuality.
+You will gain access to affiliated groups and research centres such as the Race Forum at Birkbeck, the Birkbeck Institute for the Humanities and the Birkbeck Institute on Gender and Sexuality.

 -

-You will also be able to join specialist student reading groups that focus on particular subject areas such as medicine, ‘race’ and empire and psychoanalysis and colonialism.
+You will be able to join specialist student reading groups that focus on particular subjects such as medicine, ‘race’ and empire and psychoanalysis and colonialism.

 -